YuzhenYe/WET/README.md

 	//statements -- these statements will be executed only if expression is false }
 ```
-   5) coding practice: VarFun.cpp, in this program, you need to declare two integers and do something with them, and display the result (e.g., num1^2 + num2)
+- coding practice: VarFun.cpp, in this program, you need to declare two integers and do something with them, and display the result (e.g., num1^2 + num2)

 :panda_face: Take-home exercises.
 Write up the code, compile and test!

-    1) CrazyFun.cpp, in this program, you need to declare two integers, give them proper names, and make up your own crazy function using two variables, and display the result.
-You can refer to [VarFun.cpp](https://github.com/YuzhenYe/WET/blob/master/firstCodes/VarFun.cpp), which involves a very simple function (c = a + b), or your own version of VarFun.cpp.
+- CrazyFun.cpp, in this program, you need to declare two integers, give them proper names, and make up your own function as crazy as possible, using the two variables, and display the result.
+You can refer to [VarFun.cpp](https://github.com/YuzhenYe/WET/blob/master/firstCodes/VarFun.cpp), which involves a very simple function (c = a + b).
-    2) CourseGrade.cpp -- the program asks user to type in a score (0-100) and displays "pass" if the score is greater than or equal to 60, otherwise display "fail".
+- CourseGrade.cpp, the program asks user to type in a score (0-100) and displays "pass" if the score is greater than or equal to 60, otherwise display "fail".
 You can refer [HelloYou.cpp](https://github.com/YuzhenYe/WET/blob/master/firstCodes/HelloYou.cpp) about getting user's inputs.
 Briefly, this is how you do:

 ```
 int score;
-       cout << "Please type a score: " << endl; //this is to tell the user to type in a score cin >> score; //using cin to assign what the user types in to variable score
+cout << "Please type a score: " << endl; //display a prompt to tell the user to type in a score cin >> score; //using cin to assign what the user types in to variable score
 ```

 Week 3 (next week -- 05/09/2018)